AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 ### getGenerator()

-Sets the Generator into the model.
+Gets the Generator from the model.

 ```
-GenerativeAdversarialNetwork:getGenerator(): Model
+WassersteinGenerativeAdversarialNetwork:getGenerator(): Model
 ```

 #### Returns:

 * Generator: The model used for generating contents out of random noise.

-### setDiscriminator()
+### getDiscriminator()

-Sets the Discriminator into the model.
+Gets the Discriminator from the model.

 ```
-GenerativeAdversarialNetwork:setDiscriminator(): Model
+WassersteinGenerativeAdversarialNetwork:getDiscriminator(): Model
 ```

 #### Returns: